9 bathroom finder apps to download when traveling

 He had the idea when stuck out of his house, in that sweating situation of urgent need of doing number two, but with no bidet around.
 It took him 3 weeks to develop San Bidet, and it was an immediate success in the Philippines.
 Users can add new restrooms with bidets and the database is steadily growing.

 San Bidet is quite simple but it does the job.
-It is available for iOS and Android.
+It is available for iOS and Android, with great ratings (4.7 out of 5).
 So, if you are going to the Philippines and find it hard to poop without the water giggles from a bidet, you already know what to download.
 San Bidet is free.

 Toilet Rush, Hong Kong